 - prolonged periods;

-- bleeding between periods;
+- bleeding between periods or breakthrough bleeding;

 - pain or a feeling of pressure in the pelvic area;